KaneRoot/libipc-old/README.md

 End-user applications are huge, with tons of libraries used and are a pain in the ass to maintain.
 Libraries are huge, with a lot of things happening, with changes that break everything on a regular basis, with almost each time very few people working on it.
+Libraries are written for every project, most of the code can be re-used because it is not fundamentally bounded to a single project.

+Start a new project is not an easy task neither.

+- What language to use?
+- I am doing something already coded somewhere?
+- Is this library working on every platform?
+- Are the libraries I need (and the good version) available for my platform, do I need to install SomeBullshitOS or ProtoContenerizator3000 to code?

 # how to change that ?